OpsMo/ga-workflow/README.md

-# Github Actions - Hands-on practice
+## Github Actions - Hands-on practice
-This repo is a fork from https://github.com/Link-/ci-cd-intro by Bassem

-<a href="https://www.youtube.com/playlist?list=PLArH6NjfKsUhvGHrpag7SuPumMzQRhUKY" target="_blank"> </a>
+This project is a fork of [Github action course](https://github.com/Link-/ci-cd-intro) .
+Modified for personal learning and experimentation with Kubernetes.

 ## Project structure